Kirki, Western Australia, 21 July 1991

 - ballast in No.3 and No.4 centres (due to rolling of the ship it was not possible to strip below this level with portable pumps)

 - 300 tonnes of heavy fuel oil (HFO)

 - 33 tonnes of lubricating oil in various tanks

 It was necessary to leave a quantity of HFO and marine diesel onboard from use in the boiler to provide inert gas to cargo tanks during passage to Singapore.

-For information on the investigation into the loss of the bow section of the Kirki, the fire, evacuation of the crew and salvage operation see the report of the Marine Incident Investigation Unit.
+For information on the investigation into the loss of the bow section of the Kirki, the fire, evacuation of the crew and salvage operation see the Marine Incident Investigation Unit report.